hdl4fpga/hdl4fpga/README.md

 Scope
 =====

+Follow the next link if you want to try this https://github.com/hdl4fpga/hdl4fpga/releases/tag/v0.0 Scope is not ScopeIO

 **Scope** is a FPGA applicaction to capture data and send it to DDR RAM.
 After capturing it, the data can be downloaded to a computer throught the kit's ethernet interface by UDP.
 A *lfsr* is used to generate the data so that the consistency of the downloaded data can be checked into the PC.
 The application was tested on five kits: four of them correspond to Xilinx's